deadlydog/PowerShell.Experiment.ClassInModule/ReadMe.md

 ## Experiment results

+To ensure my local machine was not impacting the results, all results shown below are from running the tests in GitHub Actions.

 ### Referencing the class/enum in the module

 The results of using the different methods to reference a class/enum in the module are as follows: